knowledgeboard/knowledgeboard.github.io/templates/blog.md

 freezes everything as if there was some deadlock or infinite loop.
 It's just weird.
 Gotta change it a little tomorrow and it's gonna be fine!

+### 2024-06-20 16:31

+Spent the whole morning at ISOLDE hall alone.
+Did some magic on the magnet program and it is working like a minimal viable product...
+Bunch of the functionality is missing, but it is what it is.
+The QT just works differently than one would expect.

+Just finished preparing second version, which does not use threads at all so I'm gonna go and test it against the old one... (probably tomorrow tho xD)